nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/15 Adverbial Clauses.md

 4. Janice and Elena were on holiday.
 Their house was being burgled.
 5. Jack added salt and pepper.
 The food tasted better.

+## Clinical applications

+Complex sentences are easier for children to understand / produce when their order is 'iconic' (de Ruiter, 2018).
+This means that the order of mention is the same as the order of occurrence, e.g.

+1. ICONIC: <u>Because</u> the bus was late she missed the lecture
+2. NON-ICONIC: She missed the lecture <u>because</u> the bus was late

+Note that whether the order is iconic or not will depend on the conjunction.
+If you use 'so', then to make the order iconic, the conjunction will come in the middle.

+3. ICONIC: The bus was late <u>so</u> she missed the lecture.

+Therapists can manipulate iconicity in their intervention, e.g. give the most simple order first?

+One way to teach children how conjunctions work is to use techniques such as 'Shape-coding' (Ebbels).
+This uses shapes and colours to show sentence structure.
+This technique can be used to show the two different orders of sentences containing subordinating conjunctions.

+de Ruiter, L. E., Theakston, A. L., Brandt, S., & Lieven, E. V. M. (2018).
+Iconicity affects children’s comprehension of complex sentences: The role of semantics, clause order, input and individual differences. *Cognition*, *171*, 202–224. https://doi.org/10.1016/j.cognition.2017.10.015